MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 > `java -Xmx1024M -Xms512M -Dlo4j.configurationFile=log4j2_<version>.xml -jar server.jar -nogui`

+*Note: for the next section I have a file that has the mitigation included.*

 ## Server Automation using Systemd

 Now, we have everything in place.
 However, there is a bit of problem.
-Everytime your server/VM/container kicks off and has to restart, you would originally need to re-run that minecraft-startup.sh file.
+Everytime your server/VM/container kicks off and has to restart, you would originally need to re-run that minecraft-startup.sh file manually.
 But that can get hectic if you don't have a VPN or other remote access option available.
 This my friend is where the beauty of service files comes in.

+Service files allow you to designate a certain process or service to automatically run on startup of the system, as well as other features like auto-restarting and shutdown.

 The script I provide is a modified and simplified verison of the original script found here:

 https://minecraft.fandom.com/wiki/Tutorials/Server_startup_script

 I edited it for simplicities sake for single Minecraft server instance installs.
-I will include the original script in "files" if you wish to use the other, with some of my modifications necessary in order to make it actually run.
+I will include the original script down below if you wish to use the other, with some of my modifications necessary in order to make it actually run.
 Yes, you're welcome world.
 It took me a while to figure that out.

 ![Simplified Minecraft Service File](/assets/files/minecraft/minecraft.service)